• Skip to primary navigation

 Measure the Center

-When you have your pillow cover cut to size (front piece), grab a tape measure and mark where there center of the cover is at, and place your stencil in the dead center.
+When you have your pillow cover cut to size (front piece), grab a tape measure and mark where the center of the cover is, and place your stencil in the dead center.

 Using painters tape, tape the stencil (if it's not adhesive especially) to hold in place.
 Using Martha Stewart anchor stencil